Buckingham Palace Conference: The Conference

 The conference met in Buckingham Palace between 21 and 24 July 1914.
 Though the issue of home rule had been on the political agenda since the 1870s, the 1914 conference was the first formal peace conference involving both Nationalists and Unionists.
 Those who attended were the Prime Minister H. H. Asquith, Lloyd George, the Irish Parliamentary Party leader John Redmond, his deputy, John Dillon, across the table the leader of the Irish Unionist Alliance, Edward Carson together with Bonar Law, James Craig and Lord Lansdowne.
 The Speaker of the House of Commons presided.

 By the second day Asquith saw that no agreement as to which counties were to be temporarily excluded was going to emerge.
 He wrote to an associate: "I have rarely felt more helpless in any particular affair, an impasse with unspeakable consequences, upon a matter which to English eyes seems inconceivably small and to Irish eyes immeasurably big.
 Isn't it a real tragedy?"

 The conference broke up after three days without agreement.
 The issue was whether counties Fermanagh and Tyrone would be part of a proposed north-eastern state.
 All sides, however, stated that it had been a useful engagement, with Unionists and Nationalists for the first time having meaningful discussions on how to allay their fears about the other.
 A limited understanding emerged between Carson and the Nationalists that if Ulster were to be excluded, in its entirety, the province should come in or out as a whole.
 The conference was overtaken by developments in Europe.
 Eleven days after the conference ended, the King declared war on Germany and Britain entered World War I. Parliament voted for the Home Rule Act and for its suspension for the war's duration.

 A further attempt to reach an understanding with Ulster was to prove equally unsuccessful during the 1917–18 Irish Convention.
 This conference was seen to be a 'waste of time,' as it produced no agreement or resolutions; people saw it as a time for each party to slander the other.

 In retrospect, the conference was the first occasion where the Partition of Ireland was discussed as a concrete political option.
-At the time it was envisioned as involving continued British rule over the whole island, with one part included in the autonomous "Home Rule" and another part excluded from it, while partition as finally realized in 1922 involved creating an international border between the Irish Free State (later Irish Republic) and the British ruled Northern Ireland.
+At the time it was envisioned as involving continued British rule over the whole island, with one part included in the autonomous "Home Rule" and another part excluded from it, while partition as finally realised in 1922 involved creating an international border between the Irish Free State (later Irish Republic) and the British ruled Northern Ireland.
 Still, the basic reason for the actual 1922 partition was the same as for the one discussed at Buckingham Palace eight years before – i.e. the total refusal of the Ulster Unionists to become part of a predominantly Irish Catholic entity, whether or not under an overall British rule.